 Since ordering is not expected across SCSI responses anyway, this approach works fine in the general case.
-However, to address the special cases where some ordering is desired by the SCSI layer, the following "Response Fence" semantics are defined with respect to handling SCSI response messages as they are handed off from the SCSI protocol layer to the iSCSI layer.
+However, to address the special cases where some ordering is desired by the SCSI layer, we introduce the notion of a "Response Fence": Response Fence is logically the attribute/property of a SCSI response message handed off to a target iSCSI layer which indicates that there are special SCSI-level ordering considerations associated with this particular response message - whenever Response Fence is set or required on a SCSI response message, we define the following "Response Fence" semantics are in 4.2.2.3.2 defined with respect to target iSCSI layer's handling of such to handling SCSI response messages as they are handed off from the SCSI protocol layer to the iSCSI layer.

-4.2.2.3.2.
+38.2.2.3.2.4.2.2.3.2.
 Response Ordering Model Description